-- Financial assets with no signs of impairment at the reporting date: the present value of the difference of all cash shortfalls (i.e. the difference between the cash flows due to the Bank under the agreement and the cash flows the Bank expects to receive); - Financial assets with impairment signs at the reporting date: the difference between the gross book value and the present value of the estimated cash flows; - Unused loan commitments: the present value of the difference between the resulting contractual cash flows if the commitment is fulfilled and the cash flows that the Bank expects to receive; - Financial guarantees: the present value of expected repayments less the amounts that the Bank expects to recover.
+- financial assets with no signs of impairment at the reporting date: the present value of the difference of all cash shortfalls (i.e. the difference between the cash flows due to the Bank under the agreement and the cash flows the Bank expects to receive); - financial assets with impairment signs at the reporting date: the difference between the gross book value and the present value of the estimated cash flows; - unused loan commitments: the present value of the difference between the resulting contractual cash flows if the commitment is fulfilled and the cash flows that the Bank expects to receive; and financial guarantees: the present value of expected repayments less the amounts that the Bank expects to recover.

-The concept supporting the Bank's approach for the determination of impairment losses on loans subject to collective analysis is the definition of homogeneous segments that consider the quality of its assets and the characteristics of credit / customer risk.
-Accordingly, the Bank ensures that for the purposes of analyzing these exposures and determining the risk parameters (PD and LGD), these have similar risk characteristics.
+The concept supporting the Bank's approach for the determination of impairment losses on loans subject to collective analysis is the definition of homogeneous segments that consider the quality of its assets and the characteristics of credit/customer risk.
+Accordingly, the Bank ensures that for the purposes of analysing these exposures and determining the risk parameters (PD and LGD), these have similar risk characteristics.
 Each segment is set up based on assumptions of statistical materiality (in order to estimate its risk profile) and relevance or adequacy to the various processes related to the Bank's credit risk management.

 In accordance with IFRS 9, the Bank has developed ECL lifetime for financial assets as the present value of the difference between (1) the cash flows to which the entity is entitled under the agreement, and (2) the cash flows that the entity expects to receive.
 For assets that are not in default, the same principle applies.

 The Bank defined the 12-month ECL as the portion of ECL lifetime that represents the expected credit losses that result from default events that may occur within 12 months after the reporting date.
+Thus, this principle applies to assets that are not in default.